 More information is included under the topic Early Curnane Notables in all our PDF Extended History products and printed products wherever possible.

 Emigration to New Zealand followed in the footsteps of the European explorers, such as Captain Cook (1769-70): first came sealers, whalers, missionaries, and traders.
 By 1838, the British New Zealand Company had begun buying land from the Maori tribes, and selling it to settlers, and, after the Treaty of Waitangi in 1840, many British families set out on the arduous six month journey from Britain to Aotearoa to start a new life.
 Early immigrants include:

 Curnane Settlers in New Zealand in the 19th Century

 - Mary Curnane, aged 20, who arrived in Wellington, New Zealand aboard the ship "Hurunui" in 1877

-- Joseph A. Curnane, American Democrat politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1960
+- Joseph A. Curnane, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1960

-- Daniel B. Curnane, American Democrat politician, Delegate to Democratic National Convention from Massachusetts, 1940
+- Daniel B. Curnane, American Democratic Party politician, Delegate to Democratic National Convention from Massachusetts, 1940